Puppy Development at 0-8 Weeks

 A Quick Look at the Puppy Stages

 Puppies are both blind and deaf at birth.
-However, he possesses the reflexes he needs to survive including the ability to suckle milk, use the bathroom, search for warmth, and stiffen when grabbed by the neck.
-As he moves into his second week of life, his eyes will begin to open and he begins to hear sounds.
-However, his sight and hearing won’t be fully developed until the end of his fifth week.
+However, a puppy possesses the reflexes they need to survive including the ability to suckle milk, use the bathroom, search for warmth, and stiffen when grabbed by the neck.
+During the second week of life, their eyes will begin to open and will begin to hear sounds.
+However, their sight and hearing won’t be fully developed until the end of the fifth week.

-As he enters his third week, he will be busy growing physically and socially.
-You will see rapid changes until around the end of his fifth week.
-He will begin to wrestle with his siblings, develop a startle response to loud noises, start standing and walking, show mild interest in puppy food, attempt to bark, and his milk teeth will come through.
+During the third week, puppies will be busy growing physically and socially.
+You will see rapid changes until around the end of the fifth week.
+Puppies will begin to wrestle with their siblings, develop a startle response to loud noises, start standing and walking, show mild interest in puppy food, attempt to bark, and milk teeth will come through.

-By the time he is ready for adoption at 8 weeks, he will be completely weaned and eating 4 to 5 small meals daily.
-In addition, he may have received his first set of vaccinations.
-Be sure to clarify this with the breeder, as well as determine whether or not he has been wormed.
+At the time of adoption at 8 weeks, puppies will be completely weaned and eating 4 to 5 small meals daily.
+In addition, may have received the first set of vaccinations.
+Be sure to clarify this with the breeder, as well as determine whether or not worming has been done.

 Potty Training Your Puppy

-Although 8 weeks is a tad young, you can work to prevent accidents until he is really ready for toilet training.
-(In most cases, he will be housebroken by 4 to 6 months and fully potty trained by 8 to 12 months.)
+Although 8 weeks is a tad young, you can work to prevent accidents until ready for toilet training.
+(In most cases a puppy will be housebroken by 4 to 6 months and fully potty trained by 8 to 12 months.)
 Be sure to develop a regular feeding and potty schedule.
-When he comes home, he will need to be taken out every two hours.
-While indoors, watch for signs, such as circling, squatting, scratching, and sniffing, that he may need a potty break.
-Finally, be sure to return him to his crate when you cannot watch him.
-Dogs usually prefer not to soil their crate.
+New puppies will need to be taken out every two hours.
+While indoors, watch for signs, such as circling, squatting, scratching, and sniffing as a potty break may be required.

 Bringing Your Puppy Home

-It is important to have a clear understanding of what to expect from your new puppy, as well know how to train a puppy before you bring him home.
+It is important to have a clear understanding of what to expect from your new puppy, as well know how to train a puppy before you bring them home.
 At around 8 weeks old, you can expect your puppy to play hard and spend plenty of time exploring.
-He may attempt to get out of open doors and windows, confuse cords and furniture for chew toys, and eat almost anything he comes in contact with.
-This includes cleaners, medicines, etc. He is perfectly capable of eating and drinking on his own, as long as you provide him with 3 to 4 meals daily until he is 10 weeks old.
-After this, he can be reduced to twice daily, if this better fits your schedule.
+A new puppy may attempt to get out of open doors and windows, confuse cords and furniture for chew toys, and eat almost anything that comes into contact.
+This includes cleaners, medicines, etc. Puppies are perfectly capable of eating and drinking on their own, as long as you provide 3 to 4 meals daily until about 10 weeks old.
+After this, food can be reduced to twice daily, if this better fits your schedule.

-Your adorable puppy will be in the midst of puppy teething when he moves into your home.
-He will chew on anything to stop the pain he feels from his first 28 teeth coming in.
-To decrease his discomfort and prevent him from chewing up everything in your home, have plenty of soft chew toys on hand.
-At around 3 months old, his puppy teeth will begin to fall out.
-This will continue until around 6 months when you see he has all his permanent molars.
+Puppies are in the midst of teething at about 8 weeks old.
+A puppy will chew on anything to stop the feeling of pain from the first 28 teeth coming in.
+To decrease discomfort and to prevent chewing in your home, have plenty of soft chew toys on hand.
+At around 3 months old, puppy teeth will begin to fall out.
+This will continue until around 6 months old when you see he has all his permanent molars.

 Supervision, Separation Anxiety, and Crate Training

 It is important to note that puppies at this stage require constant supervision.
-When you cannot watch him, he should have a safe area, such as a crate or playpen.
+If a puppy needs to be left alone at any time, a safe area, such as a crate or playpen will be required.
 Be aware that puppy separation anxiety may be triggered by moving to a new residence.
 However, it may not manifest for weeks or even months.
-Properly crate training your puppy is likely to end this behavior.
-Begin by placing him in the crate for a short period of time.
-Do not immediately return if he begins whining.
-Gradually increase the length of time he is left alone and be sure to praise him when you return.
+Properly crate training your puppy is likely to end this behaviour.
+Puppies can learn that a their crate is a safe place to sleep.
+Puppies may whine when leaving them alone.
+Do not immediately return if they begin to whine.
+Gradually increase the length of time left alone and be sure to praise this when you return.
 While crate training puppies may seem harsh, it will greatly benefit your puppy in the long run.

 Disciplining Your Puppy

 Finally, your puppy make act out, but punishment can prevent you from bonding properly.
 Instead, opt for gentle correction.
-Be sure to stay calm if he has a toilet training accident.
+Be sure to stay calm if a toilet training accident happens.
 Clean it up and move on.
-Do not yell at him, shake him, or rub his nose in it.
+Do not yell or shake them.

 Raising a puppy isn’t always easy, but it is often very rewarding.